BlueQuartzSoftware/DREAM3D/Source/Plugins/ImageProcessing/Documentation/ImageProcessingFilters/Threshold.md

 ## Description ##
-Thresholds an 8 bit array to 0 and 255 using the selected method
+Thresholds an 8 bit array to 0 and 255 using the selected method.
+Values below the selected value will be set to 0 (black) and above will be set to 255 (white).
+Manual Parameter is threshold value for manual selection and power for robust automatic selection.

 ## Parameters ##
 | Name             | Type |